 Through its compensation plan, the company promotes 7 ways of earning money.
 These are as follows:

 - Fast track bonus (based on selling OG Promotional Product Packs)

 - Matching team bonus (from different levels of your team)

 - Global bonus pool

-Your potential to earn bonuses increases as your team size increases, as you go up ranks and as your own sales increase.
-In practice, earning bonuses is often difficult and most people in a MLM earn few to no bonuses.
+Your potential to earn bonuses increases as your team size increases, as you go up ranks, and as your own sales increase.
+In practice, earning bonuses is often difficult and most people in an MLM earn few to no bonuses.

 I also want to point out that there is still nothing unique about the approach.

 Most MLMs offer a similar set of bonuses.
 The specific bonuses might change from one company to another, but in general, there are more similarities than differences.
 Overall, the bonuses simply provide additional incentive to get distributors pushing to grow their team and make sales.

 In general, the compensation plan is fairly typical for an MLM and is pretty complicated.
 To make decent money from the company you really would need a good-sized team and you would need to hit many of those bonuses.
 Is that realistic?
 No, it really isn’t.

 The company does provide some information about how much distributors receive, but that information isn’t very helpful.